byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<ArticMine>** It also means if I can say 30% of my home heating bill I mine but for only 0.5% why bother
 **\<ArticMine>** save
 **\<vp11>** But then, again, ASICS coexistence might even be desirable if they’re not hundreds times faster than the fastest cpu on market
-**\<moneromooo>** ASICs are good if they do not cause a party to have control over too much of the network hash rate.
+**\<byterubmooo>** ASICs are good if they do not cause a party to have control over too much of the network hash rate.
 **\<ArticMine>** It is better than no ASICs
 **\<midipoet>** can i ask how likely it would be that someone develops an ASIC for SHA-3 with substantial efficiency gaines, before everyone else, patents it, secretely mines with it, and leads us to exactly the same situation with regards the potential for 51%?
 **\<fluffypony>** gingeropolous: and if a single entity amasses 70% of all the hashrate in existence at 7nm then, frankly, they have enough money to amass 70% of the hashrate regardless of what we do - depressing, but true